linto-ai/linto-skills-optional/definition/README.md

 # LinTo-Skills-Optional - Definition
-This entry provides information about the definition skill This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the definition skill in the context of the project [LinTO](https://linto.ai/)

-It will give a definition about an object
+The skill gives information about the definition of an object

 ## LinTo Skills
 The following describes the possible inputs and outputs for the definition skill